DocumentationBook/SphinxDocumentation/setup/index.rst

       "source" and "build" directories within the root path.
       > Separate source and build directories (y/n) [n]:

 #.
-Both of the two options are used.
+Both of the two proposed options are widely used.
 Let us consider the default option.
-For this option, press ENTER.
+To take it, just press ENTER.

    You are prompted to assign a name for your documentation project::